 - Try to avoid using any deceptive methods.
 Do not plagiarize your professional experience or related characteristics from other sources.
 In your reference letter, mention your genuine job ability, performance level, and degree of experience.

 - Try to carefully discuss your talents and professional performances along with your job role suggestion.
 The purpose of the reference letter is to demonstrate your professional competence throughout the evaluation procedure.
 As a result, attempt to concentrate more on your strengths and areas of efficiency.

 Learn More: Common Misconceptions about CDR Reports for Australian Skilled Migration. ✔️✔️

 The Australian Computer Society looks for RPL reports and RPL reference letters to assess candidates’ competence.
 Work experience here is quite important in determining the fate of the approval, and ACS verifies your experience by cross-referencing it with the reference letter.

 As a result, the RPL report and reference letter must be identical.
 If those don’t match, they will be rejected.
 However, there are occasions when candidates receive a good evaluation in the RPL project report but are refused in the reference letter.
 The following are some of the reasons why a reference letter is rejected:

 - Rejection will occur if there is no clear indication of start and finish dates.

-- The reference letter’s tasks and responsibilities must correspond to the criteria of the nominated occupation in the ANZSCO.
-As a result, 65 percent of the obligations must be the same, or else the letter would be deemed “unsuitable owing to a lack of information.
+- The reference letter’s tasks and responsibilities must correspond to the criteria of the nominated occupation in the ANZSCO codes.
+As a result, 65 percent of the obligations must be the same, or the letter would be deemed “unsuitable” due to a lack of information.